Ghorme sabzi; Persian herb stew

 Brown the meat in a hot skillet.
 Remove and set a side.

-The best way to cook Ghorme-sabzi is low and slow!
-And what would be better that slow cooker?
+The best way to cook Ghorme-Sabzi is low and slow!
+And what would be better for that than the slow cooker?

 Layer the surface with parchment and cook on low over-night.
-This could be done on stove top as well.
-Lower the heat, put the lid and cook for two hours or till the meat is tender.
+This could be done on stove top over very low heat well.
+Do to so, decrease the heat, put the lid and cook for two hours or till the meat is tender.

 Serve with Persian style rice.